OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 }
 ```

-**Utility class to manage JWT token** - Handle the issuing and the validation of the access token.
-Simple JWT token has been used for the example (focus was made here on the global WS endpoint implementation) here without extra hardening (see this [cheat sheet](JSON_Web_Token_for_Java_Cheat_Sheet.md) to apply extra hardening on the JWT token)
+**Utility class to manage JWT** - Handle the issuing and the validation of the access token.
+Simple JWT has been used for the example (focus was made here on the global WS endpoint implementation) here without extra hardening (see this [cheat sheet](JSON_Web_Token_for_Java_Cheat_Sheet.md) to apply extra hardening on the JWT)

 ``` java
 import com.auth0.jwt.JWT;